aronzwaan/aronzwaan.github.io/index.md

 - Teaching Assistant at the 2021 edition of the _Language Engineering Project_ course.
 - Teaching Assistant at the 2021 edition of the _Compiler Construction_ course.
 - Supervisor in the 2023 edition of the _Bachelor End Project: Building Type Checkers Using Scope Graphs_ (with [Casper Bach Poulsen](http://casperbp.net/)).
-- Supervisor in the 2023 edition of the _Bachelor End Project: Literature survey on implementation techniques for type systems_ (with [Jesper Cockx](https://jesper.sikanda.be/)).
+- Give Guest Lecture in 2023 edition of _Language Based Software Security_ course (invited by [Jesper Cockx](https://jesper.sikanda.be/)). [[slides](/assets/langsec-guest-lecture.pdf)].

-Additionally, I am supervising two master theses:
+Additionally, I have supervised two master theses:
 - Boris Janssen on [_Bootstrapping Statix_](http://pl.ewi.tudelft.nl/master-projects/master/2021/05/15/bootstrapping-and-generics-in-statix/).
 - [Jonathan Brouwer](http://jonathanb.nl) on [_Expressing Dependent Types in Statix_](http://pl.ewi.tudelft.nl/master-projects/master/2022/02/18/dependent-types-in-statix/) (together with [Jesper Cockx](https://jesper.sikanda.be/)).